hekar/blog/source/_posts/2019-08-20-how-I-stopped-hopping.md

 ### Distributions are not special

-Most Linux distributions are roughly same.
-They are based on Systemd.
-They have a package manager that uses HTTP to pull compressed packages with files and scripts to the local machine.
+Most Linux distributions are roughly the same.
+Most use Systemd.
+They have a package manager that uses HTTP to pull compressed packages with files and scripts to copy and execute on the local machine.
 The packages are signed and normally from a trusted source.
 They use the same desktop environments and rendering systems.
-Their installers are roughly the same from a user facing level.
+Their installers are roughly the same from a user facing level. etc...
+I could go on...

-There is little point in moving between Linux distributions, especially if they are derivatives of operating systems supported by major communities with funding.
-The point of an operating is not to have the operating system, but to install applications over top of the system.
-This is where Ubuntu became so popular.
-It would get out of the way of the user and allow them to install applications.
+There is little point in moving between Linux distributions, especially if they are merely derivatives of existing operating systems supported by major communities with funding.
+The point of an operating system is not to use the operating system, but to use the applications supported by the system.
+Operating systems do not do functional tasks.
+They provide support for doing functional tasks to applications.
+Applications do the functional tasks.
+This is why Ubuntu became so popular.
+Ubuntu got out of the way of users and made it easier to install applications.

 Linus Torvalds said the same as he pointed out he used Fedora, because it was easy to install and use.
-He didn't pay much attention to the Linux distribution, because it's not that relevant.
+He didn't pay much attention to the Linux distribution, because it's not relevant.
+He wanted to use applications and work on the Linux kernel.
+Not play around with Linux distributions.

 ### Tips to stop

+Hopefully you realise switching Linux distributions is usually pointless.

 If you are still distro hopping, I would recommend the following: